All Families living in the U.S. may realize the many benefits of establishing a living trust

 In many cases, families opt to appoint their oldest child as the trustee by default.
-While that approach might seem like a good idea, it does not account for unforeseeable family disputes that may occur or the fact that they might not be the best candidate to assume the responsibilities as trustee.
+While that approach might seem like a good idea, it does not account for unforeseeable family disputes that may occur.
+They might also not be the best candidate to assume the responsibilities as trustee.

-Without the proper knowledge and experience, mismanagement on behalf of the trustee can lead to a poor outcome for the intended goals of your revocable trust.
-Plus, if your trustee is also a beneficiary, it can cause a conflict of interest that creates problems between your beneficiaries.
+Without proper knowledge and experience, mismanagement on behalf of the trustee can lead to a poor outcome.
+Plus, if your trustee is also a beneficiary of the trust it can cause a conflict of interest between beneficiaries.

-Having a trustee located in the state of Nevada is especially advantageous if you are planning on using other trust strategies for asset protection, dynasty provisions, and increased privacy.
-While a revocable trust has similar strengths in every U.S. state, other tools for estate planning are significantly stronger when formed in Nevada.
+Having a trustee located in the state of Nevada is especially advantageous if you are planning on using other trust strategies.
+Nevada leads the country with favorable asset protection, dynasty provisions, and privacy laws.
+A revocable trust has similar strengths in every U.S. state.
+However, other tools for estate planning are significantly stronger when formed in Nevada.

-Nevada has the best trust laws in the United States, which is why wealthy families from around the U.S. look to our state first for wealth management and asset protection.
+Nevada has the best trust laws in the United States.
+Many wealthy families from around the U.S. look to our state first for wealth management and asset protection.

 Regardless of where in the U.S. you reside, it is wise to consider a revocable living trust to simplify your affairs after you pass.
-In some cases, an irrevocable trust established in Nevada may compliment your living trust providing excellent tax and asset protection benefits for your family for generations to come.
+In some cases, an irrevocable trust established in Nevada may complement your living trust.
+Nevada trusts can provide excellent tax and asset protection benefits for your family for generations to come.